 Vincent Hancock is an American shooter and Olympic athlete who won the gold medal at Men's skeet at the2008 Summer Olympic Games in Beijing.
 He picked up the hobby of shooting skeet at age 11 and by age 16 Hancock won his first World Championship title in men's skeet and went on to win the prestigious International Shooting Sport Federation's Shooter of the Year award.
 After high school he joined the army and became a member of the Army Marksmanship Unit at Fort Benning.
 At the age of 19 he competed and won the Gold medal in Men's skeet at the Beijing Summer Games after a shoot-off.
 He has since won gold at the 2012 olympic games and has qualified for the olympics in 2016.

 Hiram A. (Joe) Little

 Hiram A. Little was born on March 31, 1919 in Eatonton.
 He served in the United States Army Air Corps during World War II from 1941 to 1945.
 He was assigned to the 99th Fighter Squadron at Tuskegee Army Air Field and was one of the original Tuskegee Airmen.
-From 1941 to 1945 he was assigned to the 99th Fighter Squadron at Tuskegee Army Air Field, where he installed and maintained weapons systems on fighter aircraft and later became a navigator-bombardier as a crew member and flight officer on the B-25 Bomber.
+From 1941 to 1945 he was assigned to the 99th Fighter Squadron at Tuskegee Army Air Field, where he was a flight officer on the B-25 Bomber.